 Gov. Kathy Hochul has a huge lead in the 2022 Democratic primary for governor, at least judging by the endorsement she has received so far from political notables across the state.

-New York City Public Advocate Jumaane Williams has some big names to tout, but Rep. Tom Suozzi of Long Island has yet to announce any endorsements for his recently launched campaign.
+New York City Public Advocate Jumaane Williams is getting support from a growing list of left-leaning advocacy groups while Rep. Tom Suozzi of Long Island has limited support, but has announced the endorsements of some union locals.
 State Attorney General Letitia James dropped out of the race on Dec.
 9, which leaves Hochul in a dominating position in the ongoing competition for endorsements before the June primary.
 The winner will face whoever the Republicans nominate for the November general election.

 Endorsements signal to voters a candidate’s ideological positioning and demonstrate the breadth, depth and nature of their support.
 A particularly popular endorser can help mobilize voters.

 We scoured press releases, social media and candidates’ websites to compile a list of the most current endorsements, as of June 27.